fankes/fankes/project-promote/README.md

 ## Developer is openly begging for food 👋

-I'm very sorry to take up your time, please allow me to recommend to you some open source projects that I carefully maintain.
+I'm very sorry for taking up a little bit of your precious time, please allow me to recommend to you some open source projects that I carefully maintain.

 If you are interested in these projects and can give them some attention and support, I will be very grateful.